Moving and Handling Train the Trainer Course – MH04

 All delegates on the course receive a course pack including a variety of printed course materials, workbooks, handouts and a CD of the course presentation.

-On successful completion of this course, delegates will receive a printed certificate endorsed by COT, enabling them to carry out their own staff manual handling training.
+On successful completion of this course, delegates will receive a printed certificate endorsed by RCOT, enabling them to carry out their own staff manual handling training.

 This course requires delegates to attend an annual update course to keep up to update on new practices and legislation.